-[77] In this work, we have used a model, constructed to represent the passage of ocean waves through the MIZ, to study the rate of wave attenuation with respect to the properties of the ice cover and the incident wavefield.
-A three-dimensional description was employed, which treats the MIZ as a vast collection of separate floating elastic floes whose motions are interrelated.
-The model is based on the assumption of linear motions, and wave attenuation is caused only by the scattering produced by the floes.
-Flexure of the ice cover is identified as the main component of the propagation of wave energy, and other nonlinear effects such as inelasticity, turbulence, and inter-floe collisions are neglected.
+In this work we have used a model, constructed to represent the passage of ocean waves 621 through the MIZ, to study the rate of wave attenuation with respect to the properties of 622 the ice cover and the incident wave field.
+A three-dimensional description was employed, 623 which treats the MIZ as a vast collection of separate floating elastic floes whose motions 624 The model is based on the assumption of linear motions and wave are interrelated.
+625 attenuation is caused only by the scattering produced by the floes.
+Flexure of the ice 626 cover is identified as the main component of the propagation of wave energy and other 627 non-linear effects such as inelasticity, turbulence and inter-floe collisions are neglected.
+628

-[78] During the numerical investigation, the following discoveries were made.
-First, it was demonstrated that the attenuation coefficient has a roughly exponential dependence on the angle at which the incident ocean wave affects the array of floes, with oblique waves diminishing fastest.
-This provided an indication of some slight collimation, although at lower periods a contrasting spreading of the directional wavefield was evident.
-Next, it was shown that the addition of an Archimedean draft has an insubstantial effect on attenuation.
-Similarly, changing the shape and distribution of the floes was found to have little bearing on the attenuation produced by a large array.
-The attenuation predicted by the model was established as being directly proportional to the concentration of the ice cover.
-Furthermore, we studied how attenuation behaves in relation to the two determinants of concentration: floe spacing and floe diameter.
-It was noted that there is a limit at which attenuation becomes insensitive to the latter, but that for meaningful dimensions its value can differ by an order of magnitude according to the floe size present.
+During the numerical investigation the following discoveries were made.
+Firstly, it was 629 demonstrated that the attenuation coefficient has a roughly exponential dependence on 630 the angle at which the incident ocean wave impacts on the array of floes, with oblique 631 waves diminishing fastest.
+This provided an indication of some slight collimation, al-632 though at lower periods a contrasting spreading of the directional wave field was evident.
+633 Next, it was shown that the addition of an Archimedean draft has an insubstantial effect 634 on attenuation.
+Similarly, changing the shape and distribution of the floes was found to 635 have little bearing on the attenuation produced by a large array.
+The attenuation pre-636 dicted by the model was established as being directly proportional to the concentration 637 of the ice cover.
+Furthermore, we studied how attenuation behaves in relation to the two 638 determinants of concentration - floe spacing and floe diameter.
+It was noted that there 639 is a limit at which attenuation becomes insensitive to the latter but that for meaningful 640 dimensions its value can differ by an order of magnitude according to the floe size present.
+641 Comparisons were also made of the three-dimensional model to an existing two-642 dimensional model and to two sets of experimental data of wave attenuation in the MIZ.
+643 For the former, it was clear that the three-dimensional model, in accordance with the 644 two-dimensional model, is highly dependent on the average value of ice thickness and on 645 wave period.
+Although, in the examples shown, the attenuation coefficients predicted 646 by the two models did not differ by more than an order of magnitude, their qualita-647 tive appearance was distinct.
+In particular, the attenuation coefficients produced by the 648 three-dimensional model were greater than the two-dimensional model for low periods 649 and were smaller for high periods.
+Both comparisons with experimental data gave pos-650 itive agreement and provided confidence in the model's ability to describe attenuation 651 due to scattering.
+However, the familiar elements of underprediction for high periods and 652 overprediction for low periods were still present.
+653